Darkman for Emacs

 I found, through trial and error, that simply delaying the activation of

-when started in daemon mode until the first frame has
+spacious-padding when started in daemon mode until the first frame has

 appeared solved the problem.